RedSiege/DigDug/README.md

 Dig Dug works by appending words from a dictionary to an executable.
 This dictionary is appended repeatedly until the final desired size of the executable is reached.
 Dig Dug may offer an advantage over similar tools in that it does not inflate an executable using random data, which would increase entropy.
 Some engines, such as CrowdStrike Falcon, analyze the entropy within a binary to make a determination if the executable is trustworth to run.
 Other tools may append null bytes or a repeating single character.
 Some AV/EDR vendors are known to test for these kinds of padding and generate an alert when detected.

 By default, Dig Dug uses a modified version of the [google-10000-english](https://github.com/first20hours/google-10000-english) dictionary.
+I've also supplied a dictionary, exestrings.txt, containing strings extracted from executables in Windows\System32.
 You can supply your own text dictionary if you prefer, for example, to have the program padded with words from another language.

 ```
 usage: digdug.py [-h] [-i INPUT] [-m 100] [-d DICTIONARY]